thetanewzealand/thetanewzealand.github.io/_programmes/crunch-and-munch.md

 Other school health education programmes which are relevant to those from THETA are sexual health; tobacco; alcohol and other drug issues; self esteem; relationship building; assertiveness skill development.
 {: .present-before-paste}

-THETA is a member of the New Zealand Health Teachers’ Association; Health Promoting Schools; NZAAHD {: .present-before-paste}
+THETA is a member of the New Zealand Health Teachers’ Association; Health Promoting Schools; NZAAHD.
+{: .present-before-paste}

 [Youtube video](https://youtu.be/yA7jbHcCZTs){: target="_blank"}
+{: .present-before-paste}

+&nbsp;
 {: .present-before-paste}